mkohler/cython_swig/README.rst

 .. class:: handout

-    (5s pause) This is where we start to see the true nature of Cython, where on a line-by-line basis, or even within a line, you can switch between Python and C. I'll explain this function line-by-line.
+    (5s pause) This is where we start to see the true nature of Cython, where on a line-by-line basis, or even within a line, we can switch between Python and C. I'll explain this function line-by-line.

     Line 1 is a normal Python function definition.

     In Line 2, we define a C variable, my_pair of type PAIR.

     In lines 3-4, the Python objects x and y, are unwrapped, and their values are copied to the x and y fields with the my_pair struct.

     Finally, on the last line, now that we have a C struct all ready, we can call pair add, passing it a pointer to a C struct.
 And yes, the ampersand on the last line, works as the "address-of" operator, just like in C.

     When the function returns an int, Cython will wrap it up in a Python object, to be returned to the calling Python function.

     Let me let that sink in a bit.
 The first time I saw something like this it took me a while to believe it.
+(PAUSE)

     ...Okay, let's see it in action.